NathanCheshire/Cyder/README.md

 ## Background

 Cyder started as a way to test my basic java skills and have fun while taking AP Computer Science in 2017.
 As I continued to grow, work piled up and I had college and internships.
 Recently, however, I have began to work on it in my free time as a hobby.
 I know so much more now than when I started and hope to keep adding features for quite some time.
-Ultimately though, I'll probably call it adequte at best and either move on, or try to recreate it in Flutter probably.
+Ultimately though, I'll probably call it adequte at best and either move on, or try to recreate it using C++ and completely platform-independent resources.

 The best way I can describe Cyder is a multipurpose tool that launches all of the java projects I have done, are currently working on, or will do.
 I know certain ways I do things are not great and PLEASE do not comment about me building a java LAF from scratch essentailly and not using JavaFX.
 I am aware of these (I should hope I know since I'm the developer behind Cyder) and consider it a challenge to not work with modern UI depdencies.